-Please note important changes from November 2014
+Please note important earlier changes

-- 1. The speaking assessment cards must not be opened until one working day before the test.
-Please note, this is a change from previous instructions. - 2.
+- 1. The speaking assessment cards must not be opened until one working day before the test. - 2.
 All tests must be recorded in full throughout.
 The recording must not be paused or stopped at any point during the test.